mihailthebuilder/fight-alerts-backend/README.md

 The terraform backend is stored in an S3 bucket so the local Jenkins server can access it.
 I then use the `-force-copy` option with `terraform init` in order to avoid Terraform asking me how to manage the new state in the Jenkins server vs the existing state in the S3 bucket.
 See [Terraform docs](https://www.terraform.io/cli/commands/init#backend-initialization) for more.

-You'll get timeout errors when you're creating/updating `aws_route_table_association` resources.
-You can't customize the length of timeout however.
+You'll get timeout errors when you're creating/updating `aws_route_table_association` resources; it'll work if you just run the terraform script again.
+You can't customize the length of timeout.

 ## Other